inma-no/advertsspec/specification.md

-# Format spesifications for Inline - FINN.no
+# Format specifications for Inline - FINN.no
-This is the spesifications for both the HTML banners and image banners.
+This is the specifications for both the HTML banners and image banners.
 Inline is an advertising format used across all devices (mobile, tablet and desktop).
 As for now, HTML is recommended as it will be fully responsive across all screens.

-For advertisers and agencies using AdForm, use [AdForms spesifications instead](http://test.adform.com/banners/Specifications/finn/index.htm)
+For advertisers and agencies using AdForm, use [AdForms specifications instead](http://test.adform.com/banners/Specifications/finn/index.htm)

 ## 1. Physical Size
 * Height: 225px